 Calculation for equipment configurations X1, X2 and W

-The results of the modelling for equipment configurations X1, X2 and W (see Table 2) are summarized in the Figure 8 below.
-It should be noted that the results of the simulation are referred to the final structure after thermoforming.
+The results of the modelling for equipment configurations X1, X2 and W are summarized in the Annex 6.
+It should be noted that the results of the simulation refer to the final structure after thermoforming.